diefida/local-cf/README.md

 This script is using:
 - `git`, for cloning [`bucc`] and [`cf`] repos from Github
 - [`yq`], for modifying [`bucc`] config
 - [VirtualBox], [`bucc`] uses it for deploying Bosh, UAA, Credhub and Concourse inside a VM.
-I've run this succesfully using version `5.2.0` on top of Debian 9.12.
+I've run this succesfully using version `6.0.0` on top of Debian 10.4.

+### Update
+- [VirtualBox] 6.1.0 does not work.
+[More information](https://github.com/cloudfoundry/bosh-deployment/issues/378)

 ## Usage
 1. Clone this project `git clone https://github.com/diefida/local-cf`